Aspasia1337/IATResolution/README.md

 **How is this possible?**

 The answer lies in the fact that the real imports are never declared in the PE file itself.
-Instead, they are resolved **dynamically at runtime**, and stored in a custom, in-memory **Import Address Table**.
+Instead, they are resolved **at runtime**, and stored in a custom, in-memory **Import Address Table**.
 This sophisticated technique effectively renders the import table invisible to static analysis, only to reconstruct it on-the-fly during execution.

-Welcome to the intricate realm of **dynamic IAT resolution**.
+Welcome to the intricate realm of **runtime IAT resolution**.

 ---
 ## Initial Analysis: Static Inspection and Its Limits